15 Best Things To Do In Odessa, TX - Karta.com

 5. Globe Theatre

-The Globe Theatre in Odessa, Texas, offers a unique slice of Elizabethan England in the heart of the Permian Basin.
+The Globe Theatre offers a unique slice of Elizabethan England in the heart of the Permian Basin.
 Constructed in 1968 on the Odessa College campus, this remarkable theatre is modeled after Shakespeare's iconic Globe Theatre in London.
 It stands as a proud testament to Odessa's dedication to the arts and its surprising connection to literary tradition.

 This octagonal structure contrasts sharply with its surroundings, bringing the dramatic flair of the 16th century to the expansive landscapes of West Texas.
 The Globe Theatre was designed to enhance both the educational journey of students and the cultural vitality of the community.
 With its open-air design and thrust stage, the theatre fosters a deep engagement between performers and the audience, echoing the communal spirit of Shakespearean theater.